Overview - 2020/2021

 The curriculum will focus on applied knowledge in the field of business operations within a global economy.
 It will include the planning and management of all operations involved in businesses of varying size and complexity (e.g., supply chain elements, purchasing, production and operations planning and control, transportation and distribution, project planning, quality assurance).

 - Students entering Level 1 of the program in September will proceed to Level 2 in January.
 Students entering Level 1 in January will proceed to Level 2 in May.
+Students entering Level 1 in May will proceed to level 2 in September.

 - A laptop computer is to be purchased by the student, approximately $1000.00.
 The cost of the laptop is included in the General Expenses stated in the Fee Schedule.